Our Practice

 BSc (Hons), D.Clin.Psychol., C.Psychol

-Joanne is a Chartered Clinical Psychologist who has over twelve years’ experience of working in the NHS.
-She has a specialist interest in the assessment and diagnosis of children who may have Asperger’s Syndrome or fall onto the autism spectrum.
-Joanne formerly worked in a specialist NHS multidisciplinary child and young person autism assessment team.
+Wiltshire Psychology - Dr Jo Barratt With over twelve years experience in the NHS, Joanne specialises in the assessment and diagnosis of children who may have Autism.
+Jo previously worked in a specialist NHS multidisciplinary child and young person autism assessment team, and has transferred and built on her considerable knowledge since founding our Autism Assessment Service in 2011.
 She is trained and experienced in using the Autism Diagnostic Observation Schedule (ADOS-2).
+She also offers post-diagnostic support and follow-up.

 Dr Chloe Brooks, Chartered Clinical Psychologist,